-As a leading New Zealand provider of long run directory, catalogue and magazine products and services, we recognise our responsibility to make a real contribution to the sustainability of our industry and in turn our country.
+As the leading Aotearoa New Zealand provider of long run directory, catalogue and magazine products and services, we recognise our responsibility to make a real contribution to the sustainability of our industry and in turn our country.
 For us, the Toitū enviromark programme’s focus on waste reduction in all facets of our business made both environmental and commercial common sense.
 Reducing waste means reduced costs, allowing us to reinvest profits to ensure we remain competitive and sustainable long term.

 Which of your achievements are you most proud of and why?

-- By converting to more efficient lighting and using LEDs we decreased lighting electricity usage by 30% in Masterton and we have recently commenced an energy reduction programme in Auckland to reduce energy use by 10%, saving us 10’s of thousands of dollars every year.
+- By converting to more efficient lighting and using LEDs we decreased lighting electricity usage by 30% in Masterton and we have recently commenced an energy reduction programme in Auckland to reduce energy use by 10%, saving us tens of thousands of dollars every year.

-- We underwent a fleet vehicle review and now have changed to more fuel efficient vehicles saving many thousands of dollars per year in fuel and operating costs.
+- We underwent a fleet vehicle review and now have changed to more fuel-efficient vehicles saving many thousands of dollars per year in fuel and operating costs.